 Funded by NCI and composed of 250 major research groups such as Sparta Cancer Center, RTOG has been the leader in radiation therapy cancer research for 30 years in the United States and Canada.

-Sparta Cancer Center’s Dr. Michael Gallagher and his partners have participated in RTOG research studies for over 20 years.
+Sparta Cancer Center’s Dr. Kathy Lo and her partners have participated in RTOG research studies for over 20 years.
 Offering the latest technological advances in therapy translates to cancer patients and their families benefiting from the most advanced treatment and research opportunities without having to travel long distances.
 Cancer treatment facilities that offer such NCI-sponsored research must meet very high standards not demanded in non-participating institutions.

 Clinical trials are available for most types and stages of cancer.
 The doctors at Sparta Cancer Center determine whether patients are eligible to participate in these clinical research trials.
 For eligible patients, the decision to participate in a trial ultimately rests with them.
 Patients participate only after they have received comprehensive information about the trial and have voluntarily decided to be part of the study that is applicable to their case.